zancrash/Circulr/PRIVACY_POLICY.md

 # Information Collection and Use

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Location Info, Email Address.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to:

+Location Info:

+    - Used in the background to find collection sites closest to your current location.

+Email Address.

+    - Used for authentication purposes, fetching user data from provider, and storing user data in a database.

 The information that we request will be retained by us and used as described in this privacy policy.

 The app does use third-party services that may collect information used to identify you.